mamohamed252/mamohamed252/README.md

 ### <div align="center">Hi there 👋, My name is Mohamed
 I am a Full-Stack Software Engineer based in Twin Cities, MN.
-I am currently an apprentice at The Software Guild, and I am seeking employment in the Software/Web Development field.
+I am currently an apprentice at TekSystems, and I am seeking employment in the Software/Web Development field.

 Willing to excel by taking opportunities presented and meet crucial deadlines.
 Hungry self- starter motivated to learn more.
 To want to learn is to grow and develop a proficient attribution to our-self as well as society.
 Always consuming information to educate myself in understanding how I can make a contribution.</div>